BirdEcoEvoLab/BirdLab-Protocols/admin/ordering-items.rst

 Purpose
 -------
-To get familiarize with the process of ordering lab items.
+To get familiar with the process of ordering lab items.

 Being a part of the lab one will have to order one or the other things, it maybe lab consumables, equipment or field items.
 And the procedure is slightly different for different types of items.
 I have tried to simplifies it as much as possible, but always check with Purchase team if you are in doubt.
 Guidelines may change from time to time owing to the changes in the guidelines from Government.